Censoring Reality

 An examination of books on South Africa

-Published at the same time as Journey to Jo’burg, this booklet, which you can download here, was based on a study of non-fiction books about South Africa in British schools and libraries in the early 1980s.
+Published in the UK at the same time as Journey to Jo’burg, and both banned in South Africa, this booklet (download here) was based on a study of non-fiction books about South Africa in British schools and libraries in the early 1980s.
 It was a ‘revelation’, said the Education Guardian.

 Censoring Reality uses a fictional schoolgirl’s search for information for a class project to analyse the image of South Africa being presented in her sources.
 Most of the commonly used non-fiction books were misleading.
 Some openly reflected racist language and perceptions.
 Others omitted half the picture, including encyclopaedias.
 The apartheid government’s propaganda was skilful and far-reaching.